ahmadmamdouh1995/learning-journal/read02.md

 ## summery
 - file : obtain information about what type of file a file or directory is.
 - ls -a : List the contents of a directory, including hidden files.

+## list of some Jornual files :
+- htmlread4
+- index
+- learn
+- read01
+- read02
+- read05
+- read06a